Overview

 Swiss Arbitration is fast

-• Overly long hearings and protracted document discovery has never been part of Swiss Arbitration tradition, contributing to faster and less expensive proceedings.
+• Long hearings and extensive document discovery are not part of the Swiss arbitration tradition, leading to quicker and more cost-effective proceedings.

-• Two thirds (approximately 66%) of proceedings initiated at the Swiss Arbitration Centre in the last four years were finished within less than one year.
+• Approximately 66% of proceedings initiated at the Swiss Arbitration Centre in the last four years were concluded in less than one year.

-• For all arbitrations seated in Switzerland, the average duration of setting aside proceedings before the Swiss Supreme Court is around six months.
+• For all arbitrations seated in Switzerland, the average duration for setting-aside

 Swiss Arbitration is reliable and predictable